tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getAssetInformation.md

 ### Overview

-The `getAsset` method allows you to retrieve asset information, including creator, name, total supply, and special addresses, for a specific asset ID.
+The `getAssetInformation` method allows you to retrieve asset information, including creator, name, total supply, and special addresses, for a specific asset ID.

 ### Example Use Cases